centridsol/EFCoreAutoMigrator/README.md

 ## Thanks

-Thanks to all those that have been contributing to the dicussion on this (see ___) and in particular [lakem] contirbution of which most of the main code is based.
+Thanks to all those that have been contributing to the dicussion on this (see [(https://github.com/dotnet/efcore/issues/6214)](https://github.com/dotnet/efcore/issues/6214)) Jeremy Lakeman's [code snippets](https://gist.github.com/lakeman/1509f790ead00a884961865b5c79b630) that became the starting of point of this libray.